-This article assumes you have at least basic knowledge of linux, know how to use the shell, and most importantly, you host your site on your own VPS.
+This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple.
-I will show you through the step by step installation Zikula in CentOS 7 server.
+I will show you through the step-by-step installation of Zikula in CentOS 7 server.

 - A server running one of the following operating systems: CentOS 7.

 - It’s recommended that you use a fresh OS install to prevent any potential issues.

 - SSH access to the server (or just open Terminal if you’re on a desktop).

 non-root sudo user, however, as you can harm your system if you’re not careful when acting as the root.